Internationale Fachmesse für Sportartikel und Sportmode: Event Structure and focus areas

 ISPO Munich is organized into three main arenas that collectively cover the entire value chain of the sports and outdoor industry.

-Upstream & Supply focuses on sourcing, raw materials, and logistics, bringing together manufacturers and suppliers at the foundation of product creation.
+Upstream & Supply focuses on sourcing, raw materials, and logistics.

-Brands & Products serves as the innovation hub, showcasing prototypes, new launches, and cutting-edge designs from leading and emerging brands.
+Brands & Products serves as the innovation hub.

-Commerce & Experience addresses retail strategies, customer engagement, and storytelling as how products are brought to market and experienced by consumers.
+Commerce & Experience addresses how products are brought to market and experienced by consumers.

 The event features Health and Wellbeing, Fashion and Apparel, Sports Technology and Wearables, Retail Experience, Digital Transformation, Urban Outdoor, organized sports and sustainability.
 ISPO Munich 2025 places a focus on retail through initiatives aimed at addressing the specific needs of retailers and enhancing their participation.

 Major Initiatives and platforms

 ISPO Academy offers international conferences, seminars, and training programs for sports industry professionals.
-These programs, available both in person and online, help retailers and businesses stay ahead of market trends.
-Content is delivered through webinars and video sessions, ensuring global accessibility and practical learning.
+Content is delivered through webinars and video sessions.

-The ISPO Retail Club is an exclusive program for retail professionals designed to enhance their experience at ISPO Munich.
+The ISPO Retail Club is a program for retail professionals.

 The Global Sports Influencer Summit facilitates community interaction and brings together individuals with influence across various sectors of the sports industry.

 ISPO Brandnew (launched in 1988) is a platform for start-ups in the sports and outdoor industry.
 The platform helped the launch of notable brands such as GoPro, On, and Naish Kites.

 ISPO Collaborators Club is B2C platform that connects athletes and sports enthusiasts with brands in the industry.

 Exhibition Categories

-ISPO covers a range of categories that reflect the diversity of the sports industry.
 The exhibition features products and innovations in outdoor recreation, skiing and snowboarding, running and fitness, sportswear and beachwear, team sports and soccer, biking and Nordic sports, and racket sports and triathlon.
 It also caters to youth markets with kids’ sports equipment, and keeps pace with emerging fields through dedicated sections for wearable technologies and eSports.